 - Glennallen: 907-822-5224

-Please review the Emergency Orders and Advisory Announcements below in their entirety before heading out on your next fishing trip:
+Please review the Emergency Orders and Advisory Announcements listed at the top of this report in their entirety before heading out on your next fishing trip:

-Don't forget to bring your 2021 sport fishing license.
-Help maximize social distancing by purchasing your sport fishing license at the ADF&G Online Store.
-You can print your license from the comfort of your home.
-Also, be sure to review Emergency Orders and the 2021 Northern Sport Fishing Regulations Summary Booklet for the area you are fishing in before you head out.
+Don’t forget to bring your 2022 sport fishing license.
+You can purchase your sport fishing license at the ADF&G Online Store and print it off from the comfort of your home.
+Also, be sure to review Emergency Orders and the 2022 Northern Sport Fishing Regulations Summary Booklet for the area you are fishing in before you head out.